“Bro, X REIT has a yield of 8%. Can invest or not?”

 |Net property income|

-Parkway Life REIT’s gross revenue dipped slightly in 2017 by 0.2%, but in the following year, it had recovered and surpassed the 2016 figure.
+Parkway Life REIT’s gross revenue and NPI dipped slightly in 2021, but in the following year, it recovered and surpassed the 2020 figures.

 Therefore, with consistent growth in gross revenue and NPI, Parkway Life REIT ticks the first box.